pbindustries/Personal-Site-Prod/README.md

 * Improve Nav-bar and Footer
 * Integrate projects
 * Add direct social media messaging on contact form
-* Add style to resource and project lists
 * Improve form appearance
 * Add specific username to profile page
 * Improve the appearance of the link section on the profile page